Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 <!-- access, and then returns a token to the client.
 The client then transmits that -->
 <!-- token to the file server, which, after confirming its validity, returns the file. -->

-Metric Sources
+**Metric Sources**
 Primarily Prometheus is used as the metrics source with Thanos.
 The targets whose metrics have to be collected are configured in the Prometheus config file.
 Prometheus scrapes these endpoints at regular intervals and stores metrics locally in persistent storage.

-User
+**User**
 Individual/Tool (like Grafana) sends a request to Thanos Querier for viewing the metrics.

-Sidecar
+**Sidecar**
 It is deployed along with the Prometheus container in the same pod.
-It queries Prometheus to fetch metrics using remote-read APIs of Prometheus It also requires access to the admin API of Prometheus to fetch the external labels.
+It queries Prometheus to fetch metrics using remote-read APIs of Prometheus.
+It also requires access to the admin API of Prometheus to fetch the external labels.
 If shipper feature of sidecar is used (for longer retention of Prometheus data in relatively cheaper object storage):
 * Sidecar has access to the Prometheus TSDB (Time series Databse).
 * It ships the blocks to the object storage (It has access to the credentials for the object storage) Optinally it can also watch for changes to the Prometheus configuration file and call the Prometheus reload API to reload its configuration in case of any changes.

-Receive
+**Receive**
 The Receive component exposes Prometheus compatible remote-write API that can be used by Prometheus to send its data.
 The Receive component is used in egress only environments (where Prometheus APIs can't be accessed using Sidecar).
 Similar to Sidecar it also has a shipper component which ships data to the object storage.

-Store Gateway
+**Store Gateway**
 It exposes StoreAPI which can be used by the querier to fetch the historical metrics from the object storage.

-Querier
+**Querier**
 It takes queries from the user and translates it to StoreAPI requests for sidecar+prometheus, receive or the store gateway.
 It exposes the same API as Prometheus which takes queries in the PromQL (Prometheus Query Language).
 This makes it possible for the User to be a human running an individual query or a tool like Grafana that can use PromQL queries for different visualisations.
 There is no authentication or authorization done by the querier.

 There are two types of deployment models as listed in Actors section:

 **Pull mode**
 In pull mode (Sidecar) the workflow is as follows:
 ![workflow1](res/workflow1.excalidraw.png)

 **Push mode**
 In push mode (Receive) the workflow is as follows:
 ![workflow2](res/workflow2.excalidraw.png)

 The above two deployment models can be used together to combine different environments where both these strategies are required.

 There are other independent workflows that are running:
 Compactor -> Object Storage
 The compactor downsamples and aggregates data stored in object storage for faster retrieval of historical data.
 Compactor is the only component which should have delete rights to the object storage.

 In addition Thanos Ruler could be deployed which would add another source for the querier to fetch from using the storeAPI exposed by Ruler.